-Available separately, the Windows Resource Kit for Windows version 3.1 covers topics not discussed in the Windows for Workgroups Resource Kit, including using MS-DOS®-based applications, memory management, fonts, printing, and using object linking and embedding (OLE).
-The Windows Resource Kit also includes a set of helpful utilities, drivers, and accessories for getting the most out of the Windows operating system.
+Available separately, the Windows Resource Kit for Windows version 3.1 covers topics not discussed in the Windows for Workgroups Resource Kit including using MS-DOS-based applications, memory management, fonts, printing, and using Object Linking and Embedding (OLE).
+The Windows Resource Kit also includes a set of helpful utilities, drivers, and accessories, for getting the most out of the Windows operating system.

-The Windows for Workgroups Resource Kit contains important information that will help you get the most out of Windows for Workgroups version 3.1.
-Whether you support Windows for Workgroups in your company or just want to know more about it, the Windows for Workgroups Resource Kit is an invaluable information source that should be added to your reference library for Windows.
+The Windows for Workgroups Resource Kit contains important information that will help you to get the most out of Windows for Workgroups version 3.11.
+Whether you support Windows for Workgroups in your company, or just want to know more about it, the Windows for Workgroups Resource Kit is an invaluable information source that should be added to your Windows reference library.